 This ranch was quite the iconic stage stop, and named for being 9 miles from nearby Aurora and Bodie.
 The ranch was so well known throughout the American West, that even Mark Twain included it in Roughing It.
 The home is not available for tours, but can be appreciated from the exterior by amateur historians and shutterbugs just fine.

 COMING SOON: RAFTER 7 RANCH—3,223 Acres, 10.8 River Miles

 The rustic country-home setting of the Rafter 7 Ranch will be an ideal gathering place for large groups on the Main House’s vast, fruit tree-studded lawn, as well as a tranquil base camp for hikers, kayakers and birdwatchers, all before sweeping views of Mt.
 Grant and the Wassuk Range.

 COMING SOON: FLYING M RANCH—7,313 Acres, 11.9 River Miles

-As heirs to heritage and the new stewards of these historic properties, the State is committed to preserving their natural and human legacies, as well as to carrying on and sharing the rich traditions of recreation these lands afford, here in the great state of Nevada.
+As heirs to heritage and the new stewards of these historic properties, the state of Nevada is committed to preserving their natural and human legacies, as well as to carrying on and sharing the rich traditions of recreation these lands afford, here in the Silver State.

 From downtown Yerington, (about 1.5 hours southeast of Reno) head south on Highway 208 for about 17 miles, toward the Pitchfork Ranch.
 You’re in luck: the Mason Valley is undoubtedly always very scenic, but this particular stretch hugs an especially beautiful section of Walker River Land.
-Travel the 17 miles, or roughly 30 minutes, to the Pitchfork Ranch.
-This is the main welcome center for this new Nevada State Park.
+Travel the 17 miles, or roughly 30 minutes, to the Pitchfork Ranch, which serves as the main welcome center for this new Nevada State Park.